-Resource management is critical for project managers to deliver work on time and on budget, whilst ensuring your team’s time is scheduled efficiently.
+Resource management is critical for project managers to deliver work on time and budget while ensuring your team is scheduled efficiently.

 What is resource management?

 Resource management is the process of planning and utilizing resources needed to complete a project.
 It helps project managers plan their resource capacity, utilization rate, and schedules effectively.
 This way, teams deliver work on time and within budget.

 A resource is anything you need to complete a project—team members, budgets, office spaces, machinery, software, etc. All resources are finite and need to be managed well to avoid running out before the project is complete.

 You can meet deadlines with better precision and accurately predict timelines for future projects when you manage resources efficiently.

 The benefits of resource management

 Resource management can help you deal with challenges like managing your team’s availability, staying on top of their progress, and forecasting when deadlines will be met.

 The benefits of project resource management don’t stop there.